brainworxx/lazyFxx-TYPO3-Extension/Documentation/Configuration/Index.rst

 Configuration and usage
 =======================

 The configuration options are placed in the extension manager.
+When changing the configuration here, be sure to clear all caches afterwards.

 .. figure:: ../Images/em_configuration.png
 	:width: 880px
 	:align: left
 	:alt: Extension manager configuration for LazyFxx

+	Screenshot from the extension manager, where you can find the configuration options.

 Namespace of the processor classes